csae1152/CassandraForBeginners/README.md

 Smarter Snitches and Strategies
 ===============================

+Types of Snitches

+Simple Snitch- It has the strategy of placing the copy of the row on the next available node walking clockwise through the nodes.

+Rack Inferring Snitch- It tries to place copies of rows of different racks in the data center.
+It will know about the rack and data center and will try to place copies in different racks and data centers.
+From the IP address, it can determine the data center address and the rack.
+So the IP address will have to be configured  in such a way that the second unit of IP address will be used to identify the data center.
+The third unit identifies the rack.

+Property file snitch- In rack inferring, it will read the IP address but in case the address is not configured in that way, there is an option of defining this information in a property file.
+So how do you define this information in a property file?

 Cassandra has another Snitch called PropertyFileSnitch which maintains much more information about nodes within the ring.
 PropertyFileSnitch